Merckinator/alpaca-node-project/README.md

 ## Environment Variables

-Depends on several environment variables for secrets to communicate with Alpaca; either set these up locally or login/link with the Railway CLI and use the `railway up` command to use the env variables stored there.
+Depends on several environment variables for secrets to communicate with Alpaca; either set these up locally or login/link with the Railway CLI and use the `railway run npm start` command to use the env variables stored there.

+`railway up` triggers a deployment, as will a push/merge to the main branch of the repo.